Mass-Observation: Origins

 The creators of the Mass-Observation project were three former students from Cambridge: anthropologist Tom Harrisson (who left Cambridge before graduating), poet Charles Madge and filmmaker Humphrey Jennings.
 Collaborators included literary critic William Empson, photographers Humphrey Spender and Michael Wickham, collagist Julian Trevelyan, novelists Inez Pearn and G.B.
 Edwards, spiritualist medium Rosemary Brown, journalist Anne Symonds, and painters William Coldstream and Graham Bell.
 Run on a shoestring budget with money from their own pockets and the occasional philanthropic contribution or book advance, the project relied primarily on its network of volunteer correspondents.

 Harrisson had set up his base in a working-class street in the northern English industrial town of Bolton (known in Mass-Observation publications as "Worktown"), in order to "systematically... record human activity in this industrial town" (Madge & Harrisson, 1938:7) using a variety of observational methods.
 Meanwhile, Madge, from his London home, had started to form a group of fellow-poets, artists and film-makers under the name "Mass-Observation".
 The two teams began their collaboration in early 1937.

 An important early focus was King Edward VIII's abdication in 1936 to marry divorcée Wallis Simpson, and the succession of George VI.
 Dissatisfied with the pronouncements of the newspapers as to the public mood, the project's founders initiated a nationwide effort to document the feelings of the populace about important current events by collecting anecdotes, overheard comments, and "man-in-the-street" interviews on and around the coronation of King George VI and Queen Elizabeth on 12 May 1937.

-Their first published report, "May the Twelfth: Mass-Observation Day-Surveys 1937 by over two hundred observers" was published in book form.
+Their first published report, May the Twelfth: Mass-Observation Day-Surveys 1937 by over two hundred observers was published in book form.
 The result tended to subvert the Government's efforts at image-making.
 The principal editors were Humphrey Jennings and Charles Madge, with the help of T. O. Beachcroft, Julian Blackburn, William Empson, Stuart Legg and Kathleen Raine.
 The 1987 reprint contains an afterword by David Pocock, director of the Tom Harrisson Mass-Observation archive.

 In August 1939, Mass-Observation invited members of the public to record and send them a day-to-day account of their lives in the form of a diary.
 No special instructions were given to these diarists so they vary greatly in their style, content and length.
 480 people responded to this invitation and their diaries are now held in the organisation's archive.

 Impact

 During the Second World War, Mass-Observation research was occasionally influential in shaping British public policy.
 In 1939 Mass-Observation publicly criticised the Ministry of Information's posters, which led to their being replaced with more appropriate ones.
 In addition, their study of saving habits was successfully used by John Maynard Keynes to argue for tax policy changes.
-During the war, there were also a few cases of Mass Observation (MO) doing research on commission for government authorities trying to shape recruiting and war propaganda: Mary Adams, for example, employed MO on commission for the Ministry of Information.
+During the war, there were also a few cases of Mass-Observation (MO) doing research on commission for government authorities trying to shape recruiting and war propaganda: Mary Adams, for example, employed Mass-Observation on commission for the Ministry of Information.